All Episodes

 Yeah, yeah.

-They're minimizing the numbers to not make people uh you know lose hope.
+They're minimizing the numbers to not make people, you know, lose hope.

-Now, when it comes to Lancet, they put certain mathematical models in place based on the level of bombing and bombardment that Israel has done, based on the fact that it's a dense populated area, based on the fact that the number of people they are, where they are located, where people were bombed, put all of those factors into place and said looking at everything that's happened, looking at all the people that are missing, likely at that point, this was a few months ago, there's at least 200,000 people who have been killed.
+Now, when it comes to Lancet, they put certain mathematical models in place based on the level of bombing and bombardment that Israel has done, based on the fact that it's a dense populated area, based on the fact that the number of people they are, where they are located, where people were bombed, put all of those factors into place and said, looking at everything that's happened, looking at all the people that are missing, likely at that point, this was a few months ago, there's at least 200,000 people who are being killed.

 Now, since then, we've had months and months of even more bombardment, even more killing.

-So it would not be uh out there to suggest that actually that number is likely grown with the more significant bombardment to at least 300,000.
+So it would not be out there to suggest that actually that number has likely grown with more significant bombardment to at least 300,000.

 Wow.

-Yeah, and I think it's uh like you said, it's very important to note that also there they have a bunch of missing people that they can't even confirm.
+Yeah, and I think it's like you said, it's very important to note that also they have a bunch of missing people that they can't even confirm.

 There'll be so many people who are missing who will be dead under the rubble who people weren't able to save.